utah-cs4470-sp25/class/spec.md

 rank-1 arrays).
 The difference is that the first is guaranteed to be rectangular, while the second is not.

-JPL does not have any implicit conversions between types.
+JPL does not have any implicit conversions between types, not even from ints to floats.

 ### Expressions

-The constructors for each basic type, where `true` and `false` are the two Boolean values:
+JPL has constructors for each basic type:

 ```
 expr : <integer>
      | <float>
      | true
      | false
+     | void
 ```

-Variables, which always have a static type from the environment.
+Variables always have a static type from the environment:

 ```
 expr : <variable>
 ```

-Tuple and array constructors:

-TODO
+Struct and array constructors use curly braces and square braces, respectively:

 ```
-expr : { <expr> , ... }
+expr : <variable> { <expr> , ... }
      | [ <expr> , ... ]
 ```

-For tuples, each expression can have its own type, but for array constructors, each expression must have the same type.
-Array constructors always produce rank-1 arrays; there's no way to directly construct a higher-rank array.
-However, an empty array constructor, `[]`, is considered type invalid.
+For structs, each expression can have a distinct type (provided those types match the corresponding struct definition).
+For arrays, each expression must have the same type.
+Array constructors always produce rank-1 arrays; there is no way to directly construct a higher-rank array.
+An empty array constructor, `[]`, is considered type invalid.

 Parentheses can be used to override precedence: